Facebook, yea, nah!

 I’ll admit, while I want to ditch Crapbook entirely, there are some things that have simply just become too convenient to give up on…

-Messenger is still one of the best ways for me to easily, instantly, keep in contact with people I know in a way that’s actually akin to talking to them, so killing my account totally would be counterproductive; plus, for whatever reason, I do throw up occasional stuff to my personal page (which I had to have to create a business page); by no means though do I, or have I ever, been a big Crookbook user outside of my actual Pages.
+Messenger is still one of the best ways for me to easily, instantly, keep in contact with people I know in a way that’s actually akin to talking to them, so killing my account totally would be counterproductive; plus, for whatever reason, I do throw up occasional stuff to my personal page (which I had to have to create a business page).
+By no means though do I, or have I ever, been a big Crookbook user outside of my actual business Pages.

 The original brand page that has been there since 2012 is worth keeping for nostalgia’s sake, but the site it’s associated with gets more traffic from Pinterest than it does from Crookbook… which says it all really.

 Lastly, I follow one or two user groups where I pick up on interesting stuff and as forums et al. are for the most part dead (even though one does have an official and active forum), Facebank is now the unfortunate default.